nikist97/Python-DataStructures/README.md

 queue = DuplicatePriorityQueue(elements_type=str, reverse=True) # type is set to str, hence only strings can be enqueued
 # the reverse argument is set to True, hence dequeue returns the element with the lowest priority

-queue.size() # returns the number of elements in the queue,
+queue.size # the number of elements in the queue,
 # elements with the same priority are NOT counted as one element, but as ordinary elements
-len(queue) # same as queue.size()
+len(queue) # same as queue.size

 str(queue) # returns a string of the dictionary linking priorities with elements in the queue
 # keep in mind that if there is a priority linked to more than one element, the string representation will return
 # the priority linked to a Queue object

-queue.type() # returns the type of elements that can be enqueued in the priority queue
+queue.type # the type of elements that can be enqueued in the priority queue
 # if this method returns None, objects of all types can be enqueued

-queue.is_reversed() # returns True if the queue dequeues the element with the lowest priority
+queue.reversed # returns True if the queue dequeues the element with the lowest priority
 # returns False if the queue dequeues the element with the highest priority

 priority = 10
-queue.contains_priority(priority) # returns True if the queue has an element or elements, linked to the given priority and False otherwise
+queue.contains_priority(priority) # returns True if the queue has an element or elements linked to the given priority and False otherwise
 # contains raises a PriorityQueueTypeError if type of priority is not int

 element = "test_element"
 queue.contains_element(element) # returns True if an element is contained in the queue
-# raises PriorityQueueTypeError if queue.type() is not None and is different than the type of the given element
+# raises PriorityQueueTypeError if queue.type is not None and is different than the type of the given element
-boolean = element in queue # same as queue.contains_element(priority)
+boolean = element in queue # same as queue.contains_element(element)

 item = "test_item"
 queue.enqueue(item, priority) # enqueues the given item and links it the given priority
 # raises PriorityQueueTypeError if type(priority) is not int
-# raises PriorityQueueTypeError if priority_queue.type() is not None and is different than the type of the given item
+# raises PriorityQueueTypeError if priority_queue.type is not None and is different than the type of the given item
 # in this implementation of a priority queue, if there is already an item with the given priority in the queue, then both
 # items will be retained and when dequeueing they will be dequeued in the order they were enqueued
 queue.enqueue("first_item", 5)